-- 1. In Name Format, enter the name of the piece's Property or Global Property you wish to display, surrounded by \$-signs.
-Any text not surrounded by \$-signs will be displayed literally. - 2.
-Leave the values of Text, Menu Command, Keyboard Command, and Property Name blank. - 3.
+- 1. In both Text and Name Format, enter the name of the piece's Property or Global Property you wish to display, surrounded by \$-signs.
+(You can add additional label text here; any text not surrounded by \$-signs will be displayed literally.) - 2.
+Leave the values of Menu Command, Keyboard Command, and Property Name blank. - 3.
 Enter display values (font size, color, position, and justification) for the label as appropriate.

-For example, if a Starship piece had a Dynamic Property Trait called EnergyLevel, we could display the value of the starship's Energy Level with a Text Label by entering this in Name Format:
+For example, if a Starship piece had a Dynamic Property Trait called EnergyLevel, we could display the value of the starship's Energy Level with a Text Label by entering this in both Text and Name Format: